 Wellington’s biggest and baddest hill climb!

-This event is not being held in 2016 because we do not have a race director.
-If anyone would like to volunteer for this important and rewarding role for 2017, please contact Steve (firstname.lastname@example.org) or Juan (email@example.com).
+This event is no longer held because we do not have a race director.
+If anyone would like to volunteer for this important and rewarding role, please contact our president.

 Mt Kaukau, Sunday 15 March 2015